KathrynVozoris/Estimation-of-Obesity-Levels/README.md

 ## Libraries and Frameworks

-This project will be performed using Python and Python Libraries including:
+This project was performed using Python and Python Libraries including:
       <ul>
         <li>Pandas</li>
         <li>Numpy</li>